pgal3/tech_interview_0624/README.md

 - [ ] extract common modules/ports
 - [ ] implement a caching service (redis) for specific endpoints (e.g. get posts and get followers)
 - [ ] deploy the PoC to a public cloud provider or a raspberry Pi with ngrok as a reverse proxy service
+- [ ] Implement the generation of temporary url for profile picture images
+- [ ] Add refresh token and expiration information into login response
+- [ ] Add link to next page in paginated responses
+- [ ] Add Hal links to responses (e.g. to get user info etc)
+- [ ] Improve logging and inserting metrics/prometheus client
+- [ ] Improve error handling with a default error handler middleware to manage controlled errors